 The practice of flooding previously dry land, during the early fall season for the purposes of attracting waterfowl for conservation and recreational purposes creates favorable mosquito development habitat.
-High temperatures may promote rapid mosquito development as well as amplification of some vector-borne viruses (e.g. West Nile Virus).
+High temperatures may promote rapid mosquito development as well as amplification of some vector-borne viruses (e.g. West Nile virus).
 In addition, dense emergent vegetation and relatively slow speed of flooding during the fall may also increase the numbers of mosquitoes produced, and impede the success of other mosquito control practices such as the use of larvicides and mosquito fish.

 The District works throughout the year with public and private landowners of waterfowl hunted and other preserved properties to implement BMPs that will reduce mosquito breeding or enhance mosquito control activities during major water events such as early flooding.
 The District meets annually with wetland managers to develop annual management plans and to coordinate all irrigation and flooding activities.
 In addition to implementing BMPs, the Department administered the tiered fall flooding cost share program designed to discourage early flooding prior to October 1st of each year.

-In 2014, eight wetland properties were billed for mosquito control costs under the cost share program.
+In 2015 ten wetland properties, including the California Department of Fish and Wildlife's Yolo Bypass Wildlife Area were billed for mosquito control costs under the cost share program.
 The wetland program requires a significant amount of staff time to properly monitor and respond to site changes that zone technicians experience on a weekly basis throughout the season.
 Wetland managers routinely request advice from the Ecological Management Department to assist with maintaining their habitat goals while reducing mosquito production.